Best Cell Phone Plans of 2023

 What we don’t like

 Obviously, we’re pretty impressed with T-Mobile right now.
 But that doesn’t mean we are blind to its faults.
-Here are the things we don’t love about the Magenta MAX plan.
+Here are the things we don’t love about the Go5G Next plan.

 It’s expensive

 T-Mobile is actually the cheapest of the Big Three.
 Its prices are generally cheaper than comparable plans from AT&T and Verizon.
-But that doesn’t matter much when you’re talking about an $85 plan like Magenta MAX.
+But that doesn’t matter much when you’re talking about a $100 plan like Go5G Next.

-You can get an unlimited plan from a discount carrier, like Visible or Mint, for less than half that price (although the data will be much slower and you’ll have worse perks)!
+You can get an unlimited plan from a discount carrier, like Visible or Mint, for less than a quarter of that price (although the data will be much slower, and you’ll have worse perks)!

 Spotty coverage